Charles Ardai: Career

-Soon after he graduated college, Ardai was hired by hedge fund D. E. Shaw.
+Soon after he graduated from college, Ardai was hired by hedge fund D. E. Shaw.
 His first job at the firm was to set up its recruiting department, with a goal of hiring "people who really excel in one field or another."

 Sometime in the early 1990s, Shaw tasked Ardai and Jeff Bezos with coming up with potential online business ideas.
 While Ardai founded Juno, an internet company, in 1996 with D. E. Shaw as an investor, Bezos went on to found Amazon.com on his own.
 After Juno was sold in 2001, Ardai and Max Phillips decided to start a publishing company to publish crime fiction in the pulp magazine style they grew up enjoying.
 That proposed company became Hard Case Crime, which published its first books in 2004.
 Hard Case's books were produced by Dorchester Publishing and Ardai's Winterfall, LLC between 2004 and 2010 and have been produced by Titan Books and Winterfall since 2011 (together with a related comics imprint launched in 2016).

 Ardai's writing has appeared in mystery magazines such as Ellery Queen's Mystery Magazine and Alfred Hitchcock's Mystery Magazine, gaming magazines such as Computer Gaming World and Electronic Games, and anthologies such as Best Mysteries of the Year and The Year's Best Horror Stories.
 Ardai has also edited numerous short story collections such as The Return of the Black Widowers, Great Tales of Madness and the Macabre, and Futurecrime.

 In 1994, Ardai's short story "Nobody Wins," published in 1993 by Alfred Hitchcock’s Mystery Magazine, received a Shamus nomination for Best P.I.
 Short Story.

 His first novel, Little Girl Lost (2004) was nominated for both the Edgar Allan Poe Award by the Mystery Writers of America and the Shamus Award by the Private Eye Writers of America.
 His second novel, Songs of Innocence, was called "an instant classic" by The Washington Post, selected as one of the best books of the year by Publishers Weekly, and won the 2008 Shamus Award.
 Both books were written under the alias Richard Aleas and were optioned for the movies by Universal Pictures.

 He received the Edgar Award in 2007 for the short story "The Home Front".
 Ardai's third novel, Fifty-to-One, was published in November 2008.
 It was the fiftieth book in the Hard Case Crime series and the first to be published under Ardai's real name.

 His fourth novel, Hunt Through the Cradle of Fear, is part of a pulp adventure series he created in 2009, describing the globetrotting exploits of a modern-day explorer named Gabriel Hunt.
 Authorship of all the books in this series were originally credited to Gabriel Hunt himself.